-Departmental Base Budget Overview

-Department 5,
+Department Microbiolo gy Executive Provost

 Index 415100 Program 01

 Base Budgets : 10-Year %

-1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change
+2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change

-659,026 688,055 711,696 708,208 699,244 775,483 820,882 801,964 755,129 773,238 830,334
+711,696 708,208 699,244 775,483 820,882 801,964 755,129 773,238 830,334 746,968 4.96%

 Our department's primary mission is to train undergraduate, graduate and postdoctoral students for careers in microbiology.
 This training must be of the highest caliber and will be reflected in our graduates' future careers, future enrollment, alumni commitment and reputation.
 Our secondary (and related) mission is to conduct cutting-edge research in microbiology-related fields.
-In FY2006, the Department generated ~\$1.08 million in new research and sponsored funds.
-This is lower than in previous years due to the department's investment in new assistant professors.
-In addition, our Department Head is the principal investigator on the five year, \$16.6 million Montana INBRE program, involving Microbiology Faculty as mentors and providing continuing support for the department's genomics center, bioinformatics research and training laboratory and environmental health laboratory.
-Our genomics center, established initially through NSF and the Murdock foundation, has been extremely successful, and is in constant use by departments from around campus, representing approximately thirty different faculty groups, both on and off campus.
-The department has also been awarded \$4 million from the NIH to renovate the Cooley Microbiology Laboratories.
-At the time of graduation, 2007, we had 59 students in the Microbiology Option, 56 in the Medical Technology Options and 6 in the Environmental Health Option.
-We were responsible for 13 students in the Microbial Systems Option of the Biotechnology Program, and 12 students in the microbiology minor.
-There were 20 graduate students in the PhD program and 9 in the MS Program.
+In FY2008, the Department generated ~\$1.4 million in research and sponsored funds, an approximately 30% increase over the previous year.
+This value does not include recent large grants by Fields of the Microbiology Department that are through the Center for Biofilm Engineering.
+In addition, our former Department Head was the principal investigator on the five year, \$16.6 million Montana INBRE program, involving Microbiology Faculty as mentors and providing continuing support for the department's genomics center, bioinformatics research and training laboratory and environmental health laboratory.
+Our genomics center, established initially through NSF and the Murdock foundation, has been extremely successful, and is in constant use by approximately 30 different faculty groups, both on and off campus.
+Our bioinformatics teaching and research core has also been successful, resulting in new hires for a system administrator and a new search for a research specialist in bioinformatics.
+The bioinformatics facility serves large grants including EPSCOR, FIBR, TBI, INBRE, and COBRE.

+In January 2008, we had 48 students in the Microbiology Option, 46 in the Medical Technology Options and 8 in the Environmental Health Option.
+We were responsible for 10 students in the Microbial Systems Option of the Biotechnology Program, and 12 students in the microbiology minor.
+Twelve students were in the first cohort of the new Montana Medical Laboratory Science Training program.
 We anticipate similar or higher numbers of undergraduates this coming year, after transfers our fully accounted for, as recruitment remains a major focus for the department.
+There were 15 graduate students in the Ph.D. program and 8 in the MS Program.
+Four students earned Ph.D. degrees and four students earned M.S. degrees in 2007/2008.

-Our base budget currently supports salaries for eight tenure track faculty, our director of medical laboratory sciences and a half time academic coordinator.
-This past year we successfully recruited a new faculty member in biofilm microbiology (Fields), with a joint appointment at the CBE.
-We have outstanding junior faculty in infectious disease, immunology and bioinformatics (Burritt, Halonen, Dlakic) critical disciplines in training today's microbiologists.
+Our base budget currently supports salaries for eight tenure track faculty, our director of laboratory sciences and a three quarter time academic coordinator.
+We have outstanding junior faculty in infectious disease, immunology and bioinformatics (Burritt, Halonen, Dlakic) with critical disciplines for training today's microbiologists.
 They join senior faculty members Jesaitis, Franklin and McClure to form an excellent team for teaching and research in the biomedical sciences.
 Other critical programs include environmental microbiology, environmental health and epidemiology, and medical laboratory sciences (MLS).
-Three tenure track faculty members (Geesey, Ford and Fields) cover environmental microbiology and environmental health.
+Two tenure track faculty members (Geesey and Fields) cover environmental microbiology and environmental health.
 We have also received state funding to expand our clinical laboratory sciences program to provide complete clinical training in-state to help fill the acute shortage of Medical Laboratory Scientists in Montana.